 With lockdown measures implemented across the globe, due to the current COVID-19 pandemic, more people are looking for trusted digital communication tools.
-Digital communication tools are a great way for interacting with family, friends, and are largely used by companies to collaborate with employees during these unprecedented times!
-One digital communication tool that has gained popularity is “ZOOM”!
+Digital communication tools are a great way to interact with family and friends, and are largely used by companies to collaborate with employees during these unprecedented times!
+One digital communication tool that has gained popularity is Zoom Video Call!

 What’s not to love, it has attractive pricing, and it’s easy to use!
-However, as the number of users on this has spiraled to a high peak, there is BIG question marks over the security of this digital tool.
+However, as the number of users on this has spiralled to a high peak, there are BIG question marks over the security of this digital tool.

-We have highlighted some security and privacy tips for ZOOM users .
+We have highlighted some security and privacy tips for Zoom Video Call users.

-There is an issue with public email domains on this platform, it causes Zoom to consider emails of the same domain, as belonging to the one company, and it will share their contact information with each member of that group.
-This would not be the case for common domains e,g gmail.com /Hotmail.com.
+There is an issue with public email domains on this platform.
+It causes Zoom to consider emails of the same domain as belonging to one company, and it will share their contact information with each member of that group.
+This would not be the case for common domains e,g gmail.com or hotmail.com.

 Register your ZOOM account with your work email, if your Zoom is for work purposes, therefore it will only share your contact details with your work colleagues.
-If for personal use, we recommend setting up a separate email address, with a well know public domain, this will help keep your details private.
+If for personal use, we recommend setting up a separate email address, with a well-known public domain.
+This will help keep your details private.

-When setting up an account we always recommend using a strong password for protection, and even apply a two-factor verification, as this will make it harder to gain access to your account
+When setting up an account we always recommend using a strong password for protection, and even applying a two-factor verification, as this will make it harder to gain access to your account

 NEVER share your Personal Meeting ID publicly online, if you do anyone with this can join any meeting you host, so be very careful.
 Never create public meetings as this will also disclose your personal meeting ID.

-The trend Zoombombing came from people sharing conference links on social platforms, and resulted in Zoom meetings been targeted by online trolls who shared offensive content in the chat rooms.
+The trend of Zoombombing came from people sharing conference links on social platforms and resulted in Zoom meetings being targeted by online trolls who shared offensive content in the chat rooms.

 Recently, by default Zoom turned on password protection, which is great for added security.
 Creating a password for your meetings is the best measure for ensuring that only people you want in your meeting room can attend.
 Be cautious not to disclose your Zoom account password instead of the meeting password, and don’t disclose your meeting password on event links online.